giantswarm/logging-operator/README.md

 * Promtail config setups some Promtail settings (like which logs to collect)
 * Promtail wiring ensures promtail-app reads configs from previous steps
 * Grafana-Agent config setups some Grafana-Agent settings (like credentials to access loki write, configuration to scrape Kubernetes Events)
-* Apps toggle enables/disables promtail and grafana-agent deployment on WCs
+* Apps toggle enables/disables logging agents deployment on WCs

 ## Gathering logs from WCs